 Physical Effects Of Anxiety

 There are many physical effects of anxiety that can occur over time when you live from anxiety for long periods.
 If you have high anxiety for weeks, months, or even years, you may notice some significant physical changes.
-The longer you have high anxiety that is left untreated or unaddressed, the more likely you will be to suffer from these physical effects of anxiety.
+The longer you have high anxiety that is left untreated or unaddressed, the more likely you will be to endure these physical effects of anxiety.

 Many people who have high anxiety have problems with insomnia.
 The mind is so focused on things that happened throughout the day, or things that might happen tomorrow or some point in the future, that the person is unable to quiet their mind to go to sleep.
 The higher your anxiety, the more likely you will have trouble sleeping.
 Insomnia is especially severe for people with anxiety because, the less sleep you get, the worse your symptoms of anxiety will be, creating a vicious cycle.